itanka9/l-subpixel-position/README.md

 import 'l-subpixel-position';
 ```

-Then add your first MovingMarker:
+Then add can call `setLatLngPrecise` method of your `L.Marker` instances:

 ```js
 const myMarker = L.Marker([48.8567, 2.3508]).addTo(map);